Introduction

 Meanwhile, we’re decommissioning some of our oldest coal-fired units to make way for these new, more efficient forms of power production.
 It’s a natural evolution—one that fits with our historic mission of providing reliable, low-cost energy that makes life better for the people we serve.

-I speculate, however, that TVA's electric output has declined, since they have mothballed coal-fired steam plants, such as the John Sevier steam plant, in Hawkins County, Tennessee.
-(The plant was demolished, from April 2015 to May 2017.)
+I speculate, however, that TVA's electric output has declined, since they have mothballed coal-fired steam plants, such as the John Sevier steam plant in Hawkins County, Tennessee.
+(The plant was demolished from April 2015 to May 2017.)

 Don't read into my remarks what I'm not saying!
 I am a conservationist, not an environmentalist.
 The difference is in the worldviews.
 I will define my terms and explain.
-(This section is included as my seventh entry, in “Worldviews in Conflict” topic.)
+(As an aside, this section serves as the seventh entry in the Worldviews in Conflict topic section.)

 Christmas Eve Commentary